Why Listing Your Business on Online Food Portals is Bad News?

 Case in point.

-Because they’re bringing you new customers.
-Who may come back to order form you again and again if they’re happy and satisfied with what you offer them.
+Because they’re bringing you new customers, who may come back to order from you again and again if they’re happy and satisfied with what you offer them.
+So, what’s the catch with these food delivery portals?The only way you can acquire more customers, and thus more orders and increased sales, on food delivery portals is if you’re willing to pay more.
+Click To Tweet

 It’s a sort of you-need-to-spend-money-to-make-money type of situation.
 However, this usually works out for the best for big-chain restaurants.
 And not quite for small restaurant owners.